Noncollapsed degeneration of Einstein 4-manifolds II: Obstructions to the Gromov-Hausdorff desingularization

-We are now left with producing better approximations for our Einstein modulo obstructions metrics.
-Since Corollary \ref{GH to C3} does not control the speed of convergence towards the limit orbifold or the Ricci-flat ALE spaces, like in Theorem \ref{fcts inv einst général}, we have to fix a gauge $v\in\tilde{\mathbf{O}}(g^D)$ on the approximate kernel of the operator $\bar{P}$.
+Since Corollary \ref{GH to C3} does not control the convergence speed towards the limit orbifold or the Ricci-flat ALE spaces, like in Theorem \ref{fcts inv einst général}, we have to fix a gauge $v\in\tilde{\mathbf{O}}(g^D)$ on the approximate kernel of the operator $\bar{P}$.

-Not to deteriorate our controls, we cannot simply use $g^D + v$ as an approximate metric.
+Not to damage our controls, we cannot simply use $g^D + v$ as an approximate metric.
 We need to find a better approximation to extend Proposition \ref{meilleure approx and obst} to the case when $v\neq 0$.
 It turns out that this will only be possible if we assume that the Ricci-flat ALE metrics are \emph{integrable}.